abdalla20736/VR-Gloves-With-Unreal-Engine-Application/README.md

 # 🧤 Immersive VR Game with Glove-Based Input Integration

 Demonstrated the functionality of a custom VR glove integrated with an Unreal Engine game through a real-time testing video.
-The project highlights glove-based input detection, gesture responsiveness, and immersive gameplay mechanics.
-This video showcases the successful interaction between hardware and software, emphasizing smooth tracking, in-game feedback, and user control precision in a virtual environment.
+The project highlights glove-based input detection, gesture responsiveness, and immersive gameplay mechanics.This example illustrates the successful interaction between hardware and software, emphasizing smooth tracking, in-game feedback, and user control precision in a virtual environment.

 ## 🧠 Project Summary